An7One/ENJoshuaBlochEffectiveJava3e/app/src/main/java/com/an7one/example/effectivejava/ch07lambdasandstreams/item44/README.md

     <li>where none of standard ones is applicable</li>
     <li>even if one of standard ones is applicable, but one of the three conditions is met</li>
     <ul>
-        <li>it will be compmonly used and could benefit from a descriptive name.</li>
+        <li>it will be commonly used and could benefit from a descriptive name.</li>
         <li>it has a strong contract associated with it.</li>
         <li>it would benefit from custom default methods.</li>
     </ul>